$49 – $229

 Most treatments for open-angle glaucoma are aimed at lowering and controlling eye pressure or decreasing the production of fluid in the eye.
 The most common treatment is specialized eye drops — an ophthalmologist decides on which treatment to use or a combination of therapies.

-This is the most common initial form of treatment and are classified by their active chemical ingredient.
+These are the most common initial forms of treatment and are classified by their active chemical ingredient.
 These include prostaglandins, beta-blockers, alpha agonists, and rho kinase inhibitors.
 Certain drugs should not be used with CBD, so always speak to your doctor first if you’re using any medications (prescription and over-the-counter.)

 Common Side Effects of Eye Drops: